Affordable Materials Grants

 Since 2015, the University System of Georgia has been offering an exciting grant competition that focuses on reducing the costs of textbooks and the enhancement of GALILEO, Georgia’s Virtual Library.
 Affordable Learning Georgia (ALG) grants are designed to transform class textbooks to free or no-cost learning materials for students.

-Visit Textbook Transformation Grants – About / Affordable Learning Georgia on a regular basis to see their grant offerings.
+Visit Affordable Materials Grants – About / Affordable Learning Georgia on a regular basis to see their grant offerings.

 The grant offers three levels of awards: